Blikk (artwork): About the work

 BLIKKET DU IKKE MEG FANGER The poem was originally conceptualised in 1964, inspired by Swedish concrete poetry.
 It was published in 1966 as Blikket, displaying various combinations of the words across 32 pages:

 Exhibitions in 1990 and 2005-2007

 The 1969 exhibition was almost forgotten, but in 1990 a simplified version toured the Nordic countries as part of an exhibition of 1960s Nordic art.
-A version of this was also exhibited at the Museum of Contemporary Art in Oslo in 2005-2007.
+A version of this was also exhibited at the Museum of Contemporary Art in Oslo in 2005–2007.

 Permanent installation (2022)

 The installation was recreated by composer and curator Jøran Rudi for the reopening of the National Museum of Norway in 2022, and is now a permanent part of the museum's collection.
-A reviewer for Morgenbladet noted that it was one of very few kinetic art works in the museum, and that it was a complex installation for its time that reaches many of our senses simulataneously.
+A reviewer for Morgenbladet noted that it was one of very few kinetic art works in the museum, and that it was a complex installation for its time that reaches many of our senses simultaneously.